 Symmetry can help when you’re using frames in your composition, and can make your photo look more ordered and balanced.

 Lines are everywhere, but teaching yourself to spot and use lines in your travel photos can be a little bit tricky.
 Ideally you should look for lines that can lead peoples’ eyes to the subject of your photos, whether it is a river, path, wall, floor pattern, or something else entirely.

 In some cases you may want to find lines that converge with one another to add depth to your photos.
 For example the lines on either side of a road that converge in the distance will make people feel the depth that is in the photo.

 Although arguably the most common composition technique, the rule of thirds is also one of the easiest to apply for travel photos.
 In fact you should leave the grid on your camera permanently enabled to make it more convenient.

 Basically you should try to position the subject and other elements in your photos based on the gridlines and intersection points.
 That will place the subject slightly off center, and balance it better against the other elements in the composition.

 It may take practice for you to quickly frame shots using the rule of thirds, but the more you apply it – the faster you’ll get.

 Despite your best efforts you will find that the composition of some of your travel photos doesn’t turn out exactly the way that you hoped.
 However in most cases they will come close enough that you can tidy them up with a bit of editing.
-For example you could use Movavi Photo Editor to remove unwanted objects from photos to improve its composition.

 The more you are aware of the composition of your travel photos and try to improve it, the better you’ll get.
 In time you will find that you start to identify potential shots with good composition more easily, and can capture them much more quickly as well.
 That is the key to good travel photography – and you will get there eventually, with a bit of practice.